Understanding Results

 What To Do If Results Aren't Satisfactory

-If the assignment doesn't meet your expectations, you have several options:
+If the placement doesn't meet your expectations, you have several options:

-- Re-generate — run the algorithm again.
+- Generate a new placement — run the algorithm again.
 Each run explores different configurations and may produce a better balance.

 - Adjust constraints — review your restrictions and preferences.
-Removing or loosening conflicting rules gives the algorithm more room to optimize.
+Deleting or loosening conflicting rules gives the algorithm more room to optimize.

-- Review pre-assignments — if you have many pre-assigned students, they reduce the algorithm's flexibility.
-Consider whether all pre-assignments are necessary.
+- Review required placements — if you have many required placements, they reduce the algorithm's flexibility.
+Consider whether all required placements are necessary.

-- Check settings — verify your assignment settings (max students per class, balance thresholds) are realistic for your cohort.
+- Check settings — verify your placement settings (classroom capacity and boy/girl balance limits) are realistic for your cohort.

-Once you're happy with the results, head to the Exporting to Excel guide to download and share your class lists.
+Once you're happy with the results, head to the Exporting to Excel guide to download and share your classroom lists.